OpenSourceRisk/Engine/Examples/ScriptedTrade/Readme.md

 The **ORE Scripted Trade** document and the **ORE Product Catalogue** provide the full picture.

-And in the **Products Examle** section provides a representative portfolio of products across asset classes including several Scripted Trades.
+And in the **Products Example** section provides a representative portfolio of products across asset classes including several Scripted Trades.